Risk-Budgeted Control Framework for Balanced Performance and Safety in Autonomous Vehicles: Simulations

 \subsubsection{Safety Framework Configuration}

-The minimum safety distance set to \text{$D_s$=3m}, and $\kappa=1$, and the sliding window risk monitor is configured with a window size of \text{W=5}, a maximum of \text{M=1} bad step, and a good step safety margin $\delta = 1$m.
-Based on these parameters, the risk cap is calculated using \eqref{eq:nu_cap} to be \text{$\overline{\nu}$= 3.8}.
+The minimum safety distance is $D_s=3$ m and $\kappa=1$.
+The sliding-window monitor uses $W=5$, allowing at most $M=1$ bad step with a safety margin $\delta=1$ m.
+Based on these parameters, the risk cap computed from \eqref{eq:nu_cap} is $\overline{\nu}=3.8$.

-The Conditional Value-at-Risk (CVaR) uses a confidence level of \text{$\epsilon$=95\%} and a loss threshold of \text{$\gamma$=0}, consistent with the definition in \eqref{eq:cvar_criteria}.
-To simulate realistic localization uncertainty, the vehicle's position is modeled as a Gaussian distribution.
-At each timestep, \text{Q=10} samples are drawn from the distribution, which is centered on the vehicle's measured position and has a standard deviation $\sigma_v = 0.1$, to represent the set of possible true locations.
+For the CVaR constraint, the confidence level is $\epsilon=95\%$ with loss threshold $\gamma=0$, consistent with \eqref{eq:cvar_criteria}.
+Vehicle localization uncertainty is modeled as a Gaussian distribution with standard deviation $\sigma_v=0.1$.
+At each timestep, $Q=10$ samples are drawn around the measured position to represent possible true vehicle states.